opendri/opendri.github.com/guide/chapter2.md

 ## Tools
 OpenDRI uses a growing menu of tactics to develop the open data ecosystem:

-### 1. Open Government Risk Data
+### Building a DRM Data Catalogue
-Open Government Risk Data (OGRD) programs provide for the strategic release of certain government datasets to the commons, where they can be curated, emended, amended, and (most importantly) reused in ways that governments alone cannot do.
-OGD is **not** the release of all government data to the public.
+Building trust to release data into public or semi-public data catalogues enable the strategic release of certain government datasets to the commons, where they can be curated, emended, amended, and (most importantly) reused in ways that governments alone cannot do.
+Data catalogues do not mean that a government needs to release of all data to the public.

 The strategic release of data to a public commons enables first recommendation from NHUD: